OpenACG-Group/Cocoa/README.md

 created for VN, it is completely a general-purposed 2D rendering framework that can fit other similar situations.

-Cocoa is a type of plant whose bean is the thing from which chocolate is made.
-But _Cocoa_ here doesn't mean that.
-Instead, it comes from an anime called [_Is the Order a Rabbit?_](https://www.gochiusa.com/) which has a heroine named _Kokoa Hoto_.
+The project name **Cocoa** comes from an anime called [_Is the Order a Rabbit?_](https://www.gochiusa.com/) which has a heroine named _Kokoa Hoto_.
 So its pronunciation is actually follows the Japanese Katakana ココア.
 But it also doesn't matter much if you pronounce it in English way.

 TypeScript is the official programming language of Cocoa.
 Cocoa itself can be treated as a JavaScript engine, which is written in C++17.